5 of the best Seiko Solar Chronograph Watches

 The chronograph combines second tracking all the way up to 60 minutes with an alarm function and a date window also thrown in.
 You’ll also get a hardlex crystal, 100m of water resistance and that same 6 months of power reserve we’ve seen with our other Seiko models.

 There’s no denying that this watch is a step up from what we’ve seen before.
 Whilst the specs are fairly similar, the design here is far more polished with the gunmetal/silver combination very attractive to those who like the style.
-At around $350, you are paying for that premium uplift but you’re getting a very smart watch for the price!
+You are paying for that premium uplift but you’re getting a very smart watch for the price!

 Best Sports Watch: Seiko Solar Chronograph SSC445